yamadamuller/yamadamuller/README.md

 - 👋 Hi, I’m @yamadamuller
 - 👀 I’m interested in digital signal processing, computer simulations, machine learning and control systems (C++, MATLAB and Python)
-- 📫 How to reach me mateusyamada@alunos.utfpr.edu.br
+- 📫 How to reach me yamadamuller@gmail.com

 <!---
 yamadamuller/yamadamuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.